pwa-builder/pwabuilder-ios/next-steps.md

 Then, open the `src/[your PWA name].xcworkspace` file.

 This will open the project in Xcode.
-In Xcode, click the `Product` > `Build` to build your project.
+In Xcode, click `Product` > `Build` to build your project.

 ## 2. Test your app an iPhone simulator

 With the project opened in Xcode, click ▶️ to run your PWA in an iPhone simulator.
-You can also choose other iOS simulators to try our your app on those devices.
+You may also choose other iOS simulators to try our your app on those devices.

-## 3. Upload your app to the App Store
+## 3. Upload your app to the iOS App Store

-Once you've built and tested your app, it's ready to be uploaded to the App Store.
+Once you've built and tested your app, it's ready to be uploaded to the iOS App Store.

-See [Submit your PWA to App Store](/submit-to-app-store.md) for step-by-step guide to publishing your PWA iOS package to the App Store.
+See [Submit your PWA to the iOS App Store](/submit-to-app-store.md) for a step-by-step guide to publishing your PWA iOS package to the iOS App Store.

 ### Disclaimer: Preview